ebuddj/2020-covid19/README.md

 The graph shows the data on a linear scale and the numbers are absolute.

 The colors for continents have been taken from from [this map](https://commons.wikimedia.org/wiki/File:Continents_by_colour.png).
-The continents appear in the following order: Asia, Europe, North America, South America, Africa, Oceania which resembles the how the outbreak spread chronologically.
+The continents appear in the following order: Asia, Europe, North America, South America, Africa, Oceania which resembles how the outbreak spread chronologically.

 Data is between 31st January 2020 and 6th July 2020.